Information and service buildings / Dals-Ed, Dalsland

 0765-487041

-The assignment from the Environmental Protection Agency and the County Board in Västra Götaland was to design new buildings around the entrance to Tresticklan National Park.
+The assignment from the Swedish Environmental Protection Agency and the Västra Götaland County Administrative Board was to design new buildings around the entrance to Tresticklans nationalpark .
 Based on the conditions of the landscape and the history of the area, a structure of wooden logs was created that stretches towards the sky.
-The ambition has been to be seen in the conditions of the forest without solid walls or ceilings.
+The ambition has been to appear on the terms of the forest without either solid walls or roof.
 Boundaries are blurred and the construction becomes one with nature.

 The site includes a unique and exciting natural area that has been depopulated.
 People used to live here, but now there are only a few summer houses.
-No infrastructure has ever been developed, but there are remains in the forest and during the Second World War, people from Norway had an infection route to Sweden through the national park.
+No infrastructure has ever been developed, but there are remains in the forest and during World War II, people from Norway had a shortcut to Sweden through the national park.

 Take a seat without being seen

-Together with the County Administrative Board, we have studied the location of the new information building, how to meet it, its design and direction in relation to nature.
-Inspired by the old remains and that this could be like a structure or construction left behind and turned gray in the forest.
-The design of the building brings to mind an old abandoned frame, an alien form left behind in the forest from the time when people still lived here.
+Together with the County Administrative Board, we have studied the location of the new information building, how it is encountered, its design and direction in relation to nature.
+Inspired by the old remains and that this could be like a structure or construction that has been left behind and turned grey in the forest.
+The design of the building brings to mind an old abandoned frame, a strange form forgotten in the forest from the time when people still lived here.

-A simple geometric shape, with two identical halves, together form the national parks hexagonal logo when viewed from above among the pines.
+A simple geometric shape, with two identical halves, together form the national parks’ hexagonal logo when viewed from above among the pine trees.

-A glass roof has been placed inside the structure so that it is still perceived as open, while providing protection.
+A glass roof has been placed inside the structure to ensure that it still feels open, while providing protection.
 The building stands in a clearing on a natural elevation and that was also part of the premise.
-It can’t be taller or bigger than it is, it just fits – simple and marked by caution.
+It cannot be taller or larger than it is, it just fits – simple and marked by caution.

-Buildings for toilets and storage have been built next to the newly constructed car park, and a couple of hundred meters into the forest you will find the new information building.
-The geometric shape creates a shadow play that moves around the building and temporarily claims the forest.
-Beyond that, it is only there to mark the location and protect the visitor.
+Next to the newly constructed parking lot, buildings for toilets and storage have been built, and a couple of hundred meters into the forest you will find the new information building.
+The geometric shape creates a shadow play that moves around the building and temporarily takes over the forest.
+Apart from that, it is there only to mark the place and protect the visitor.

 “After hundreds of sketches, we landed on this geometric figure.
 It changes when you move around it and is interesting to see from all different angles.
-A middle ground between outside and inside. ”
+A cross between outside and inside. ”

 Lars Olausson, Arkitekt